-Allison Loudermilk, Senior Editor
+Allison Loudermilk, Editor-in-Chief

 Allison Loudermilk earned her B.A. in environmental science from Barnard College and has a master's degree in journalism and mass communication from the University of Georgia.

 Kathryn Whitbourne has a communications degree from Cornell University and was previously a magazine editor and an editorial supervisor at PR Newswire.
 In addition to her editing duties, she's written several articles for HowStuffWorks ranging from Wayne Newton to the Winter Solstice.

 Sarah Gleim has a B.A. in journalism from Georgia State University and an A.A. in culinary science from the Art Institute of Atlanta.
 She has been on the editorial staffs of several magazines and has produced numerous cookbooks for the Southern Living brand.

 Nathan Chandler, Contributing Writer

 Nathan Chandler is a freelance writer and photographer based in Lincoln, Nebraska.
 He earned his B.A. from the University of Northern Iowa, and has researched and written about consumer tech for more than 10 years.

 Laurie L. Dove began as a newspaper reporter, then built a career as a freelance journalist and editor for national magazines.
 She has been the owner and publisher of a magazine and newspaper, and is the author of several books.
 She earned a bachelor's degree in Communication Arts with a Mass Media emphasis from Bethel College in North Newton, Kansas, and is pursuing a master's degree.